MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

  - SAML based claims
  - Client certificate authentication

->[!Important]
+> [!IMPORTANT]
->If the on-premesis server is configured to support multiple authentication providers,including Windows authentication, then Windows authentication **will not be supported**.
+> If the on-premesis server is configured to support multiple authentication providers,including Windows authentication, then Windows authentication **will not be supported**.
 If this describes your environment, use other authentication methods instead of Windows authentication.

 ### Where is your data currently located?